SamVerschueren/mongoose-seeder/README.md

 [![Build Status](https://travis-ci.org/SamVerschueren/mongoose-seeder.svg)](https://travis-ci.org/SamVerschueren/mongoose-seeder)

 When testing an application, you always want to start with the same database.
 It is a lot of work to manually create dummy data and link them together.
-When you want extra data to test with, you'll have to add it manually to before the tests run.
+When you want extra data to test with, you'll have to create your mongoose objects manually in the ```before``` method of the entire testsuite.

-This library offers a solution that will create your dummy data from a JSON file.
+This library offers a nice, clean and elegant solution that will create the dummy data objects from a JSON file.

 ## Install

 **not yet available**

 ## How to use

-The most simple example looks like this.

 ```JavaScript
 var seeder = require('mongoose-seeder'),